The Defection and Subsequent Resurrection of Nikolai Pushkin

 Nikolai strapped on a pair of rented skates and proceeded to blister the ice into shavings.
 He could stop on a dime and change direction like a darting fish, and skate backward faster than most of the Sabres could skate forward at full speed.
 By the time he started mimicking shooting with an invisible stick, a small crowd had gathered to watch and Horstmeyer put an end to their impromptu workout…but neither he nor Woolf could stop grinning.

-Horstmeyer presented documents from the US Embassy in Sweden and stated Nikolai’s intention to apply for political asylum.
+Horstmeyer presented documents from the US embassy in Sweden and stated Nikolai’s intention to apply for political asylum.
 Nikolai nodded dully in agreement.
 When asked about the consequences of returning to the Soviet Union should his petition be denied, it was Woolf who answered:

 “Seven years at hard labor and a death sentence.”